-During 2017, in 203 of 328 signed contracts with contract value larger than 1.5 million NOK (250,000 USD) a specified set of sustainability criteria have been used during the sourcing process.
-This scale of engagement involves roughly 200 of our suppliers and reflects about 80 % of our total spend.
-Our sustainability criteria checklist (with a main focus on energy efficiency) requests the sourcing team to consider involving local environment experts in the procurement process as well as to check out possible suppliers for issues relating to their sustainability, such as their environmental management system, energy efficiency, waste management and hazardous substances.
+During 2018, in 120 of 146 signed contracts with contract value larger than 1.5 million NOK (250,000 USD) a specified set of sustainability criteria have been used during the sourcing process.
+This scale of engagement reflects about 80 % of our total spend.
+Our sustainability criteria checklist (with a main focus on energy efficiency) requests the sourcing team to consider involving local environment experts in the procurement process as well as to check out possible suppliers for issues relating to their sustainability, such as their environmental management system, energy efficiency, waste management and hazardous substances. suppliers for issues relating to their sustainability, such as their environmental management and hazardous substances.